 Number one obstacle was convincing the rickshaw driver I had no need for the services of a currency exchange.
 Instead he unwittingly informed me there were actually ATMs in India – with one such ATM just across the border.

-Number two obstacle was getting through Nepalese and then Indian customs, achieved with an extra payment made to the Indian border officials for an expense I could not fathom.
+Number two obstacle was getting through Nepalese and then Indian customs, achieved with an extra payment made to the Indian border officials for an expense I could not fathom (intimidation in a uniform and the possibility of having my Indian visa revoked).

-Easy enough until…leaving the train station and the Nepalese rickshaw driver was replaced by a younger Indian aspirant.
-I could not leave the train station without the shadow of his rickshaw following me every inch of the way.
+Easy enough until…leaving the train station, heading towards the ATM, I found the Nepalese rickshaw driver was replaced by a younger Indian aspirant, following me every inch of the way, detours included.

-Then within the train station, looking for respite, I was followed my five children beggars.
+Then, back within the train station, looking for respite, I was followed by five children beggars.

-As I could not get any money from the ATM I informed them “At the moment you have more Indian rupees than me.”
+“At the moment you probably have more Indian rupees than me!??”

 The train to Calcutta was a sleeper; relative luxury after my morning escapades.

-Passing through the flat plains of the Indian landscape, the train arrived in Calcutta at the ungodly hour of 4am, sleeping people littering the train station concrete floor.
+Passing through the flat plains of the Indian landscape, the train arrived in Calcutta at the ungodly hour of 4am, sleeping people littering the train station's concrete floor.

 I woke up a taxi driver and asked for his services but his taxi was asleep and could not start.
-Until he got one of his fellow conspirators to lend a hand and we drove like maniacs through the empty streets, across the Howrah Bridge and into the tourist district I had stayed 12 years previously.
+Until he got one of his fellow sleepers to lend a helping hand to start the beast and we then drove like maniacs through the empty streets, across the Howrah Bridge and into the tourist district where I had stayed 12 years previously.

 Early morning or not, to my disappointment, I did not recognise a thing.